Best AI for MQL5 Coding: Top Tools Compared & Expert Advisor Winner

 Claude (Anthropic)

-Claude — especially Claude 3.5 Sonnet and newer versions — gets a lot of praise from MQL5 developers for code generation, fixing errors, and even migrating MQL4 code to MQL5.
-Professional MQL5 programmers have tested Claude for building full Expert Advisors and noticed its strong grasp of code structure and logic.
-It writes clean, readable code and explains its reasoning, which makes it a great learning tool.
+Claude — especially Claude 3.5 Sonnet and newer versions — gets a lot of praise from MQL5 developers.
+I prefer Claude for refactoring existing MQL5 code because it explains its reasoning clearly, which makes it a great learning tool.
+Professional MQL5 programmers have tested Claude for building full Expert Advisors and noticed its strong grasp of code structure.
+It writes clean, readable code.

 MetaEditor's Built-In AI Assistant